laurengordonfahn/personalWebsite/README.md

 ```
 ## Installing:

-1) To run the frontend:
+1) To run the front-end:
 ```
     $ yarn run
 ```